astropy/astroquery/docs/ipac/irsa/irsa_dust/irsa_dust.rst

 Image queries return cutouts for 3 images - E(B-V) reddening, 100 micron
 intensity, and dust temperature maps.
-If only the image of a particular type is required, then this may be specified by using the ``image_type`` keyword argument to the :meth:`~astroquery.irsa_dust.IrsaDustClass.get_images` method.
+If only the image of a particular type is required, then this may be specified by using the ``image_type`` keyword argument to the :meth:`~astroquery.ipac.irsa.irsa_dust.IrsaDustClass.get_images` method.
 It can take on one of the three values ``ebv``, ``100um`` and ``temperature``, corresponding to each of the 3 kinds of
 images:

 .. doctest-remote-data::

-    >>> from astroquery.irsa_dust import IrsaDust
+    >>> from astroquery.ipac.irsa.irsa_dust import IrsaDust
     >>> import astropy.units as u
     >>> image = IrsaDust.get_images("m81", image_type="100um", radius=2*u.deg)  # doctest: +IGNORE_OUTPUT
     Downloading http://irsa.ipac.caltech.edu//workspace/TMP_007Vob_24557/DUST/m81.v0001/p414i100.fits